Cognitive cloud computing and IT as a service hold the key to enterprise rebirth

 Cognitive technology mines riches in masses of data

 Organizations don’t need to be uncertain or afraid of where the digital future is headed.
 The transition from struggle to strength requires only a cloud-native platform that is cognitive-ready.

 The reason why programmed technology can’t even begin to handle today’s data demands is that it needs organized information and programmed logic to function.
 Cognitive systems learn systematically and continuously, all while handling disparate and varied data.

 Cognitive technology understands unstructured information such as the imagery, natural language and sounds in books, emails, tweets, journals, blogs, sentiments, images and videos.
 It finds meaning because it can reason through data and offer new contexts to weigh and consider.
 Our clients see this with IBM Watson and its ability to learn from high volumes of data at astonishing speed.
 Watson software reads 800 million pages per second.
 For one of our clients, Watson technology initially ingested 80 million documents and is incrementally adding 30,000 additional documents every day.

-Cognitive technology consistently increases the insights you can produce against your data, while simultaneously expanding your universe of data.
+When used in an optimal hybrid cloud environment, cognitive technology can consistently increase the insights you produce against your data, while simultaneously expanding your universe of data.
 All your dark data sees the light of analysis and action, and with newfound agility and flexibility, your organization constantly gets better at everything.